Naveenkumaar/tds_project_2/README.md

 2.Don't send the entire analysis to the LLM.
 You might run out of tokens.
 Send only what might be significant analysis.
 Narrate a story

-3. Use the LLM to write a story about your analysis.
+3.Use the LLM to write a story about your analysis.
 You can pass it your data structure, analysis, and even your charts.
 Have it describe:

 The data you received, briefly